ksharma6/inbox_zero/README.md

 1) Prerequisites
 - Python 3.11+
+- Google OAuth setup (Gmail)
-- A Google Cloud project with Gmail API enabled
+  - In Google Cloud Console: enable Gmail API
+  - Create OAuth client credentials and download `credentials.json`
+  - Place `credentials.json` in the directory pointed to by `TOKENS_PATH`
+  - First run will perform OAuth and create `token.json` in the same folder
 - A Slack App (Bot) installed to your workspace
 - An OpenAI API key